 The questionnaire is made up of 49 questions for numerical rating.
 The rating scale for each question ranges from 10 (best) to 1 (worst) and is subdivided into four response options, each of which describes an empirical assessment that corresponds to a particular rating.
-The meaning of each question is explained by one or more paragraphs in italics.
+In most cases, the question is further clarified with an accompanying text.